 - Administering statutory sick pay, maternity pay and paternity pay

 - Issuing a P60 annually to employees and a P45 when people leave

 - Ensure that self-employed workers are genuinely self-employed otherwise you may be eligible for paying their tax & NI

 - Ensure that if volunteers are given any expenses which are taxable, the tax is paid (HMRC defines “trivial” benefits as worth less than £50 and so not taxable, that means some childcare and things like a computer to use from home could be taxable), this could be paid monthly through payrolling, annually through a P11D/P11D(b) or through a PAYE Settlement Agreements

 - Plus more!

 *Employers have to provide a workplace pension for eligible staff.
 The HMRC website gives guidance to “automatic enrolment“.
-You must pay at least 1% of your employee’s “qualifying earnings” into your workplace pension.
-This will rise to 2% in April 2018 and to 3% in April 2019.
+You must pay at least 2% of your employee’s ‘qualifying earnings’ into your workplace pension.
+This will rise to 3% in April 2019.
 The Pensions Regulator has tools for employers.

 Administering workplace pensions are another good reason for using a payroll service.

 There are penalties for performing many HMRC-related tasks late ie. not meeting payment deadlines.